Understanding School Avoidance: Why It Happens and How Schools Can Tackle It

 Parents are generally considered to be better positioned to recognise their children’s mental health needs which is why it’s crucial for parents and Teachers to work collaboratively in order to intervene early and provide effective support.

-Jointly identifying triggers and aligning strategies through open, empathetic communication with parents helps motivate and comfort students while strengthening their support network.
+Jointly identifying triggers and aligning strategies through open, empathetic communication with parents can help motivate and comfort students while strengthening their support network.

 By working in collaboration with families, schools can gain insight into a child’s home life, emotional wellbeing and any underlying issues contributing to their school avoidance.
 Schools can also empower families to be actively involved and support the development of personalised strategies based on what motivates and reassures their child.